MicrosoftDocs/Viva/Viva/topics/curate-a-topic-in-multilingual.md

 ---

-# Curate an existing topic using Multilingual in Microsoft Viva Topics
+# Curate  Multilingual topics in Microsoft Viva Topics

 The Multilingual feature in Viva Topics allows you to curate and edit a topic page in English, French, German, and Spanish.

 > [!Note]
 > A topic page must be created and curated in the tenant's default language before it can be curated to a different language using the Multilingual feature in Viva Topics.

-## Curate a Multilingual topic page
+## Curate Multilingual content into a topic page
-> [!Note]
-> When translating a topic page using the Multilingual feature in Viva Topics, editing field instructions will be in the default language from your tenant.
-To change this, update your tenant's language settings.

-To create a multilingual topic page, open a topic page, and select **Multilingual** on the upper-left of the topic page.
+To curate a multilingual topic page, open a topic page, and select **Multilingual** on the upper-left of the topic page.
 The topic page can also be opened from the topic center home page or from a topic highlight in your tenant.

    ![Screenshot showing Multilingual button on the topic page.](../media/knowledge-management/ml-topic-page-initial.png)

-1. Under the Multilingual panel, find the desired language and select **Create**.
+1. On the Multilingual panel, find the desired language and select **Create**.

      ![Screenshot showing the Multilingual panel from the topic page.](../media/knowledge-management/ml-panel.png)